 The map above is the GPX file from my Strava recording on a topo map.
 Despite how long the hike feels, it’s crazy how small an area you cover is next to the Queenstown to Glenorchy scenic drive.

 The route isn’t on Maps.me, Google Maps, or the topo maps.
-So I’d recommend downloading one of the best-hiking apps for NZ (app #3 in that post, NZTOPOS), download the GPX file and keeping that on hand.
+So I’d recommend downloading one of the best-hiking apps for NZ (app #3 in that post, NZTOPOS), download the GPX file above and keeping that on hand.

 3. HOW TO GET TO THE TRAILHEAD